About Us

 On July 4, 2020, after months of enduring death and isolation due to the Coronavirus pandemic, Belsize Village reopened vibrantly with a new alfresco dining experience as the Belsize Village Summer Streatery (“Belsize Village Streatery” outside of the summer).
 The Streatery offers local hospitality venues a total of an extra 44 seats from 8am-9:30pm, daily on the newly beautified Belsize Village terrace square (NW3 5AS), allowing them to offset seating lost due to social distancing rules and offering customers a new, European-esque dining experience.
 The Belsize Village Streatery aims to put Belsize Village on the map – not just keeping our local hospitality venues afloat in the near-term, but supporting economic vibrancy for the longer-term to enable local venues to pay their workers the real London Living Wage.

-The hospitality venues participating in the Belsize Village Summer Streatery are: Aperivino (Italian-American), Calici (Italian), Charro de Rio (Brazilian), Hazara (Indian), Retsina (Greek), Roni’s (Bakery), Tahera (Indian) and TETA’s (Lebanese).
+The hospitality venues participating in the Belsize Village Streatery are: Aperivino (Italian-American), Caldesi Belsize (Italian), Hazara (Indian), Retsina (Greek), Roni’s (Bakery), Tahera (Indian) and TETA’s (Lebanese).
 During the colder months, only Aperivino and Roni’s operates in the Belsize Village Streatery.

 By the 2nd and 3rd weekends of operation, the Streatery was already at 100% occupancy numerous times and by the end of July 2020, the oldest hospitality venue in the village, Retsina, noted this was the most economically vibrant summer at least as far back as 2005 (and thus likely ever in the village’s history).
 As a result the entire village experienced a V-shaped economic recovery in the summer of 2020 in conjunction with various privately-initiated beautification programs.
 The wider economic boom caused by the Belsize Village Business Association has been described as an “economic explosion”.
 Lockdown 3 of the Coronavirus pandemic caused significant economic damage to the local economy but following the April 12, 2021 opening of the Belsize Village Streatery 2021, Belsize Village has exited Lockdown 3 experiencing a sharp economic recovery.